gkgeo9/Polyglot/README.md

 If you would like to contribute to the development of this app, feel free to submit a pull request.
 Before submitting a pull request, please make sure that your code adheres to the project's code style guidelines.

 🙏 Thank you for checking out my project!

+_This project was specifically created for the [2023 Svelte Hack Competition](https://hack.sveltesociety.dev/)!_